ark-network/arkdev.info/docs/intro.md

 The Ark libraries and developer tools are currently under development.
 Please check back soon for updates.
 :::

-You can [integrate Ark](./developers/get-started.md) into your wallet or application to enable your users to send and receive Bitcoin payments off-chain.
+You ~~can~~ will [integrate Ark](./developers/get-started.md) into your wallet or application to enable your users to send and receive Bitcoin payments off-chain.

 ### ⌨️ Contributing